sumanvid97/sumanvid97.github.io/about.md

 title: About
 ---

 Hi!
 My name is Videsh Suman.
 I am a first-year Master's student in the [College of Information and Computer Sciences] at [University of Massachusetts Amherst].
 Everyday I feel more inspired by Machine Learning research, and intend to do a PhD soon.
 My academic interests span the different facets of Machine Learning and Computer Vision.
 More specifically, I'm exploring the areas of semi-supervised learning, semantic segmentation and learning for vision + language tasks.
-This semester, my research is being advised by Prof. [Dan Sheldon] and Prof. [Subhransu Maji].
+Currently, my research is being advised by Prof. [Dan Sheldon] and Prof. [Subhransu Maji].

 Before this, I was majoring in [Civil Engineering] as an undergraduate at [IIT Bombay].
 Though the later half of my undergrad was essentially invested in understanding an array of topics on Computer Science and Machine Learning.
 In my final year, I was a part of the Medical Deep Learning and AI Lab.
 My Bachelor's thesis was jointly advised by Prof. [Amit Sethi] and Prof. [Subimal Ghosh].